 Barking in sleep may concern dog owners, but they need to understand that it is a do dog’s natural way to communicate what it is experiencing in its sleep (dreams).
 They are just like babies telling you stories of what is happening in their sleep through barking.

-Avoid waking them up because it may harm your dog’s sleep cycle, and they may start having trouble sleeping.
+Avoid waking them up because it may harm your dog’s sleep cycle and cause them to have trouble sleeping.
 If you cannot sleep properly due to barking noise, you may change your dog’s sleeping area so that you both can sleep according to your needs.

 However, in case of any confusion or misunderstanding, you must consult with the vet so that any underlying causes that may be harmful to your dog can be diagnosed.
 In addition, the veterinarian may advise you on multiple things specifically helpful for your dog’s sleep and barking issues.